Maximize the advantages of e-learning

 When it comes to making a video, there are three considerations: content, length, and quality.
 Regarding content, you need to think about the message of the video.
 What is it that this video should convey?
 What would be the best way to do it?
 For example, having an extra resource, e.g. a pdf file or a presentation may be useful (on uQualio® you can add up to 4 files for each video).

-Research and experience with various video lengths has shown that bite-sized videos achieve much better results, as the focus and the ability to learn drops the longer the video goes on.
-Therefore, your videos should be around 2-3 minutes long, and include only a small number of takeaways (max.
+Research and experience with various video lengths have shown that bite-sized videos achieve much better results, as the focus and the ability to learn drops the longer the video goes on.
+Therefore, your videos should be around 2-3 minutes long and include only a small number of takeaways (max.
 3).
 There should also only be a few videos per course, max.
 8.

 Photo credit - Juraj Varga